VaagenIM/EtikettServer/README.md

 ### GET `/preview`
 Returns a preview of the label in the browser, with a button to print it.

-### POST `/preview`
+### GET `/preview_raw`
-Same as above, but only returns the image data.
+Same as above, but only returns the image.
 Useful for embedding in other applications.

 ### POST `/print`
 Prints the label to the connected printer.
 (Requires setup of printer in `api.py`)